WSpie/Linkedin_2nd_connection/README.md

 ## Warnings

 LinkedIn official may ask you to check the unusual activities caused by a great amout of user profiles viewing.
 Use this program rationally.

 <img src="https://user-images.githubusercontent.com/66770967/190923752-10d738f1-c683-4276-9a6a-fd959e655e9f.png" width="600" height="400">

+If this warning displayed, just wait as required.